 For the buttercream:

-- 2 tbsp dry french vanilla pudding mix
+- 2 tablespoon dry french vanilla pudding mix

 - 2 cups butter (room temperature)